elflacosebas/migraR/README.md

-#PACKAGE UNDER CONSTRUCTION SOON WILL BE AVAILABLE AGAIN
+#PACKAGE UNDER CHANGES, WORKABLE VERSION

 # migraR
 R package for migration analysis focused now on the Rogers and Castro multi exponential model and the estimation of the parameters using a bayesian simulation based on uniform a priori distributions for each parameter between 0 and 1, and 0 to 100 in the case of the location parameters corresponding to ages in the migration pattern.